Sports Coach Logo Sports Coach Training Principles Fitness Components

 Symptoms

-When a person exposes to this bacterium, it takes about ten days to develop the disease.
+When a person is exposed to this bacterium, it takes about ten days to develop the disease.
 It has the following common symptoms:

 • Fever